sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

   ```
   pip install pykneer-0.0.3-py3-none-any.whl # use autofill to install the new version
   ```
-- Install notebook in virtual environment:
+- Install notebook in virtual environment (it might already be installed):
   ```
   pip install ipykernel
   python -m ipykernel install --user --name=test_release